310mc/https-310mc.github.io-tl/source/_posts/motor_show/motor_show.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
                     As Tetora struggles to find his ground as the Ryuseitai-N leader, Shinobu finds a job for them to do.
-They need one more unit for the job, and ask Alkaloid for help…
+They need one more unit for the job, and ask ALKALOID for help…
                 </div>
                 <div class="info">
                     <div class="info-item season">